emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching, watch lists, and favorites. ✔️
 1. Site has good sorting + a AI to help discover new content . ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
+## uira.live
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. Finds both new and old content consistently. ✔️
+1. Has 11 servers on custom + 5 more, and custom auto-switches if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Has built in subs on most sources. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does have watchlists when you login. ✔️
+1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
+1. Site is free from new tab popup ads, can be used without an adblocker using "ad-free sources." ✔️
+1. Site looks good + works well on mobile. ✔️

+***